TypeScript SDKGuides

 Installation

-To get started, you will need to install the following dependencies to your Node.js environments.
+To get started, you will need to install the following dependencies in your Node.js environment.

 npm install @shelby-protocol/sdk @aptos-labs/ts-sdk fs-extra glob node-fetch yaml